Hou Fengqi

 Hou Fengqi (侯凤岐 (侯鳳岐, Hòu Fèngqí); born March 1962) is a former Chinese politician who spent most of his career in the cities of Bayannur and Wuhai, in north China's Inner Mongolia.
-He was investigated by the Communist Party of China's anti-graft agency in November 2015.
-Previously he served as Communist Party Secretary of Wuhai.
+He was investigated by the Central Commission for Discipline Inspection in November 2015.
+Previously he served as Chinese Communist Party Committee Secretary of Wuhai.
 In October 2017, he was sentenced to 17 years for accepting bribes and holding a huge amount of property from an unidentified source.